Be sure to analyze these seven critical network performance metrics to ensure that your company’s network is operating smoothly.

 When you’re evaluating your network performance, there are several different metrics that you can analyze.
 Network performance can be affected by a number of different factors.
 Using a network performance monitoring (NPM) solution, your enterprise can search for these factors and understand how they’re hurting your network’s performance.
 The data your network monitoring solution collects allows your IT team to gain insights into performance metrics as well.

 It’s important for companies to know which network performance metrics are important to examine, though.
 Any metric will provide some information about your network, which may make it seem like you should analyze every single one.
 However, depending on the specific issues that plague your network, not every metric is going to be important for you to look at.
-Despite this, there are some metrics that are essential for any businesses to consider.
+Despite this, there are some metrics that are essential for any business to consider.
 Read on to discover seven essential network performance metrics that your company absolutely must keep track of.

 Bandwidth is the maximum data transmission rate possible on a network.
 For optimal network operations, you want to get as close to your maximum bandwidth as possible without reaching critical levels.
 This indicates that your network is sending as much data as it can within a period of time, but isn’t being overloaded.
 An NPM can monitor how much bandwidth is currently being used on a network, as well as how much bandwidth is typically used during daily operations.
 The solution can also alert you when your network is using too much bandwidth.